jluk-codi/contrail-controller/styleguide.rst

 Coding style
 ========

-The contrail source code includes modules writen in C, C++ and Python; there is also a Java API library, Lua scripts an analytics IDL and a code generator based on an mini-DSL.
+The tungsten source code includes modules writen in C, C++ and Python; there is also a Java API library, Lua scripts an analytics IDL and a code generator based on an mini-DSL.
 Each of these languages as its own coding style.